ITRS-Group/cordial/tools/gateway-reporter/README.md

   # two-column reports then do not create sheets or CSV files for them
   skip-empty-reports: true

+  # if true then include rows for samplers with no content (e.g. FKM
+  # with no files)
+  show-empty-samplers: true

   # The names for the different report formats.
 Set to an empty string
   # to disable - "".
 If an absolute path then output directory above is
   # ignored.
 To put each Gateway into it's own directory use a relative